nhoizey/nicolas-hoizey.com/src/links/2022/03/07/is-html-a-programming-language/index.md

 tags: [HTML]
 ---

-Heydon realeased a new Webbed Briefs episode, always entertaining!
+Heydon released a new Webbed Briefs episode, always entertaining!

 > In this episode, I ask a question that has never been asked before and has **certainly not** in any way caused a great number of arguments and **nobody** has ever been blocked or muted on social media for asking it.
 Bon appétit.